deepflowio/docs/translate/translated/05-features/04-continuous-profiling/02-configuration.md

 - **only_in_container**: Whether to match only processes within containers.
 - **rewrite_name**: The rule for rewriting the process name, supporting references to regex capture groups.
 - **enabled_features**: The list of features enabled for matched processes:
+  - `java.profile.cpu`: Enables Java CPU Profiling, requires `inputs.java.profile.cpu.enabled: true`, and does not depend on `ebpf.profile.on_cpu`
   - `ebpf.profile.on_cpu`: Enables On-CPU profiling, requires `inputs.ebpf.profile.on_cpu.disabled: false`
   - `ebpf.profile.off_cpu`: Enables Off-CPU profiling, requires `inputs.ebpf.profile.off_cpu.disabled: false`
   - `ebpf.profile.memory`: Enables memory profiling, requires `inputs.ebpf.profile.memory.disabled: false`

+The default Process Matcher enables `ebpf.profile.on_cpu` for Java, Python, Lua/LuaJIT, PHP, Node.js, and DeepFlow processes.
+To collect Off-CPU or Memory Profiles, add the corresponding feature to `enabled_features` for the target process and enable the matching global Profile type.
+Interpreter-level Memory Profiling currently supports Python only.

 Additionally, `inputs.proc.process_blacklist` can be used to ignore specific processes.
 It has higher priority than `process_matcher`.